Latest issue of Procycling out now | Cyclingnews.com

 Related Articles

-With the Olympics still fresh, we look back at the key moments from the road and track.
-We also spoke to Anna Van Der Breggen to find out how she overcame the emotional turmoil caused by seeing her unconscious team-mate Annamiek Van Vleuten lying in the road in the women’s road race to take gold.
+Procycling also reports back from the hipster’s Paris-Roubaix, the Tro Bro Léon, and hangs out with the crowds on the Mur de Huy at Flèche Wallonne.
+Triple Dauphiné Libéré winner Charly Mottet’s career is the subject of Retro and all the latest race action is wrapped up in Debrief.
+The Look 795 Light race bike is put through its paces and regular diarists Hannah Barnes, Matteo Tosatto, Joe Dombrowski, Matt White and Dan Martin reflect on the previous month’s action.

-Our Retro story relives the magical spring of 1981, when Giovanni Battaglin won the Giro and the Vuelta in a scintillating six-week period.
-Procycling also dropped in on the Bretagne Classic for our regular Race Culture feature.
-The old GP Ouest France-Plouay has been forced to make radical changes to keep its WorldTour status.
-There’s another wacky race in town, the brilliant Dwars door Het Hageland.
-The race is packed with gravel sections, cobbled climbs and farm tracks.
-The two-time Tour stage winner and now professional photographer Leon Van Bon sent us his photo essay.
+And like every edition, Procycling’s June 2016 issue is superbly designed and showcases the work of one of the sport’s best photographers, Tim de Waele.

 Pick up your copy in all good newsagents and supermarkets from today.
-Alternatively, order a Procycling subscription by clicking here.
+Alternatively, order a Procycling subscription.

 Cyclingnews Newsletter